Church notes: First Presbyterian Church presents Holy Week cantata April 2

 Information: Call 855-1126, email questions@bvcc.net, or visit bvcc.net.

-Bella Vista Lutheran Church, 1990 Forest Hills Blvd., hosts Lenten services on Wednesdays at 6 p.m.
-Prior to the service, a supper is served in the Fellowship Hall at 5 p.m.
+Bella Vista Lutheran Church, 1990 Forest Hills Blvd., will hold Easter morning worship services at 8:30 to 10:45 a.m.
+Sunday School for all children is in the lower level and Adult Bible classes are at 9:45 a.m. in the Fellowship Hall and also the Multi-Media Room.

-Sunday morning traditional service is at 8:30 a.m. and the blended service at 10:45 a.m.
-On Palm Sunday, there will be only one service at 9:30 a.m.
-At this service, the children bring in palm branches and the confirmands will present their faith statements.

-There will be a drive-through Easter story from 7 to 9 p.m.
-April 1 and April 2.
-You can hear and see the Easter story as you drive through the church parking lot.

 The Shepherd's Food Pantry is open every Friday from 10 a.m. until noon.